At G20, Xi Jinping, Anthony Albanese discuss improving China-Australia trade relations - ExBulletin

 At G20, Xi Jinping, Anthony Albanese discuss improving China-Australia trade relations

-Several world leaders at the G20 summit in Rio de Janeiro took the opportunity to meet Chinese President Xi Jinping, who returned to the world stage after skipping last year's gathering in India.
+Several world leaders at the G20 summit in Rio de Janeiro took the opportunity to meet Chinese President Xi Jinping, who returned to the world stage after skipping last year's summit in India.

+Before attending the group's planned meetings at the Museum of Modern Art in Rio de Janeiro, Xi held bilateral talks with British Prime Minister Keir Starmer and Australian Prime Minister Anthony Albanese.

 Xi met Albanese months after the Australian leader visited Beijing to try to resolve a protracted dispute that has seen billions of dollars of Australian exports blocked by China, its largest trading partner.